 7. DCF Policy Manual § 36-55-1.2 ("The Social Worker shall . . . ensure the child's visitation with parents, siblings and significant persons according to the Service Plan."); CONN.
-GEN. STAT. § 17a-16(e)(1) ("Each child or youth shall be permitted to receive visitors subject to reasonable restrictions consistent with the child's or youth's treatment objectives."); DCF Regs § 17a-145-149(b) ("Foster parents shall accept, cooperate with and support arrangements made for the child to have contact including visits and correspondence with the child's biological family in keeping with the frequency indicated by the treatment plan."); DCF Policy Manual § 34-10-7.1 ("Visits [must] must be of sufficient number and duration to ensure continuation of the relationship").
+GEN. STAT. § 17a-16(e)(1) ("Each child or youth shall be permitted to receive visitors subject to reasonable restrictions consistent with the child's or youth's treatment objectives."); DCF Regs § 17a-145-149(b) ("Foster parents shall accept, cooperate with and support arrangements made for the child's biological family in keeping with the frequency indicated by the treatment plan."); DCF Policy Manual § 34-10-7.1 ("Visits [must] must be of sufficient number and duration to ensure continuation of the relationship").